 Pin No. Pin Name I/O Description

 A4 RESET# I Reset Input

 A5/C3 DNU Do Not Use (It may connect to internal signal inside)

-B2 SCLK I Serial Clock Input
+B2 SCLK ı Serial Clock Input

 В3 VSS Ground

 B4 VCC Power Supply

 C2 CS# I Chip Select Input

-C4 WP# (IO2) I/O Write Protect Input (Data Input Output 2)
+C4 IO2 I/O Data Input Output 2

 D2 SO (IO1) I/O Data Output (Data Input Output 1)

 D3 SI (IO0) I/O Data Input (Data Input Output 0)

-D4 HOLD# (IO3) I/O Hold Input (Data Input Output 3)
+D4 IO3 I/O Data Input Output 3

 - 1. CS# must be driven high if chip is not selected.
 Please don't leave CS# floating any time after power is on. - 2.
-The DNU ball must be floating.
+The DNU pin/ball must be floating.
 It may connect to internal signal inside. - 3.
-The NC ball is not connected to any internal signal.
+The NC pin/ball is not connected to any internal signal.
 It is OK to connect it to the system ground (GND) or leave it floating. - 4.
 The RESET# pin is a dedicated hardware reset pin regardless of device settings or operation states.
-If the hardware reset function is not used, this pin must be connected to VCC in the system. - 5.
-If WP# or HOLD# are unused, they must be driven high by the host, or an external pull-up resistor must be placed on the PCB in order to avoid allowing the WP# or HOLD# input to float.
+If the hardware reset function is not used, this pin must be connected to VCC in the system.